🏠 Awaab's Law 2026:See the compliance equipment guide →

 Pro Tip

-All five products reviewed on this page are electric grid (zapper) units.
+All four products on this page are electric grid (zapper) units.
 They are ideal for back-of-house areas, warehouses, corridors, loading bays, and offices.
-If you need a unit for a food preparation or food storage area, you must use a glue board ILT instead — see our Commercial Fly Killers review for glue board recommendations.
+If you need a unit for a food preparation or food storage area, you must use a glue board ILT instead — see our Commercial Fly Killers guide for glue board recommendations.

-Below is a quick comparison of our five recommended commercial ILTs.
+Below is a quick comparison of our four recommended commercial ILTs.
 Each unit has been selected for a different use case and budget, so the best choice depends on your premises size, where the unit will be installed, and how much you want to spend.
-Full reviews of every product follow below.
+Full details of every product follow below.

 #1